-On balance, the RIC considers that there is merit in continuing with a five-year regulatory period for the second control period for T&TEC.
+On balance, the RIC considers that there is merit in adopting a five-year regulatory period for the first control period.
 The RIC welcomes views on this matter, as well as any other related issues.

 4. QUALITY AND LEVELS OF SERVICE